- > Check your Mac can run the macOS version

 - Your Mac will restart once the installation is complete.

-This is effectively a clean install, which we look at in more detail here: How to do a clean install of macOS.
+This is a process known as a clean install, which we look at in more detail here: How to do a clean install of macOS.
 You will be wiping your Mac and installing the version of macOS you require on a clean slate.

 - Download the installer of the version of macOS that you require from the Mac App Store.
 Follow the instructions here.